Compliance Management System

 Communications and Compliance

 Covestro systematically conducts training courses on compliance.
-Once focus areas have been specified, target groups are defined for each content category and the employees are selected as appropriate.
+Once focus areas have been specified, target groups are defined for each content category and the employees (including managerial staff) are invited.

 Covestro expressly encourages its employees to openly address any doubts about proper conduct in business situations and to solicit advice.
 We inform all employees whom they can contact if they have any doubts or questions.
 Covestro has also set up a whistleblowing tool.
 Employees and third parties can report potential compliance violations through a hotline accessible worldwide or use an online tool that also permits anonymous reports.
 In addition, employees can also report any compliance incidents to their supervisors or to the Compliance organization.